 Similar to the impact it has played on the banking sector, COVID-19 has acted as a forcing function for mortgage lenders to operate in a multi-channel way.
 This includes online digitization and automated underwriting processes for borrowers.

 Some other examples of the innovation that has accompanied the digitization shift in mortgage lending and real estate include virtual home tours, and drive through closings.
-One popular home listing website saw its online traffic for virtual tours increase in March, compared to February.
-Another real estate brokerage experienced almost a in requests for home video tours.
+One popular home listing website saw its online traffic for virtual tours increase more than 190% in March, compared to February.
+Another real estate brokerage experienced almost a 500% surge in requests for home video tours.
 Innovative realtors are even providing “drive through closings” in which customers and realtors exchange paperwork and keys while sitting in their own cars.

 To quote one of advertising’s greats, Bruce Barton, “In good times people want to advertise.
 In bad times they have to.”
 Now is the time to market new products and services and reassure customers in this uncertain time.